conorfennell/scala-zen/README.md

 ## What Scala level are you at?
-`"How do you learn Scala when you dont know what you know and what you don't know?" - Alan Turing`
+`"How do you learn Scala when you don't know what you know and what you don't know?" - Alan Turing`

 * [Short beginner to expert Scala article](/articles/scala-level.md)